-Captain America Comics #1, Timely Comics, 1940, Cover art by Jack Kirby and Joe Simon, Private Collection.
+Captain America Comics #1, Cover art by Jack Kirby and Joe Simon, 1940, © Marvel.

 Jack Kirby: Heroes and Humanity

-Captain America Comics #1, Timely Comics, 1940, Cover art by Jack Kirby and Joe Simon, Private Collection.
+Captain America Comics #1, Cover art by Jack Kirby and Joe Simon, 1940, © Marvel.

 Delve into the six-decade career of legendary comic book artist Jack Kirby (1917–1994).
 This exhibition goes beyond the page, featuring original comic illustrations, fine art, and commercial art—many on view for the first time—and his experiences as a first-generation Jewish American whose faith remained important throughout his life.